CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 By following these steps meticulously, you can thoroughly test the CRUD (Create, Read, Update, Delete) functionalities of the application and ensure its proper functioning.

 # Task 2: Generate Unit Test Cases

+This task involves generating and running unit test cases for the Contact Database MVC application.
+You create a new xUnit test project, add necessary packages and references, and rename the test file.
+Using GitHub Copilot, you generate test cases for UserController.cs, execute them with dotnet test, and validate results.

 1. Run the commands below in the command prompt to create a new folder named **MyMvcApp.Tests** in **C:\Users\azureuser\GitHub Copilot** for generating unit test cases.